vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    .. note:: Routes with a distance of 255 are effectively disabled and not
       installed into the kernel.

+.. cfgcmd:: set protocols ospf log-adjacency-changes [detail]

+   This command allows to log changes in adjacency.
+With the optional :cfgcmd:`detail` argument, all changes in adjacency status are shown.
+   Without :cfgcmd:`detail`, only changes to full or regressions are shown.

-.. cfgcmd:: set protocols ospf parameters router-id <rid>
+.. cfgcmd:: set protocols ospf max-metric router-lsa <administrative|on-shutdown <seconds>|on-startup <seconds>>

-   This command sets the router-ID of the OSPF process.
-The router-ID may be an IP address of the router, but need not be – it can be any arbitrary 32bit number.
-   However it MUST be unique within the entire OSPF domain to the OSPF speaker – bad things will happen if multiple OSPF speakers are configured with the same router-ID!
+   This enables :rfc:`3137` support, where the OSPF process describes its transit links in its router-LSA as having infinite distance so that other routers will avoid calculating transit paths through the router while still being able to reach networks through the router.

+   This support may be enabled administratively (and indefinitely) with the :cfgcmd:`administrative` command.
+It may also be enabled conditionally.
+   Conditional enabling of max-metric router-lsas can be for a period of seconds after startup with the :cfgcmd:`on-startup <seconds>` command and/or for a period of seconds prior to shutdown with the :cfgcmd:`on-shutdown <seconds>` command.
+The time range is 5 to 86400.

 .. cfgcmd:: set protocols ospf parameters abr-type <cisco|ibm|shortcut|standard>

    This command selects ABR model.
 OSPF router supports four ABR models:

-   "cisco" – a router will be considered as ABR if it has several configured links to the networks in different areas one of which is a backbone area.
+   **cisco** – a router will be considered as ABR if it has several configured links to the networks in different areas one of which is a backbone area.
 Moreover, the link to the backbone area should be active (working).
-   "ibm" – identical to "cisco" model but in this case a backbone area link may not be active.
+   **ibm** – identical to "cisco" model but in this case a backbone area link may not be active.
-   "standard" – router has several active links to different areas.
+   **standard** – router has several active links to different areas.
-   "shortcut" – identical to "standard" but in this model a router is allowed to use a connected areas topology without involving a backbone area for inter-area connections.
+   **shortcut** – identical to "standard" but in this model a router is allowed to use a connected areas topology without involving a backbone area for inter-area connections.

    Detailed information about "cisco" and "ibm" models differences can be found in :rfc:`3509`.